f5devcentral/f5-agility-labs-xc/docs/class4/module2/lab4.rst

 Service Policies
 ------------------

-While Service Policies can do many things, we will go through a quick exercise to simply block the HTTP Method of **head** for our AWS to Azure HTTP Load Balancer.
+While Service Policies can do many things, we will go through a quick exercise to simply block the HTTP Method of **HEAD** for our AWS to Azure HTTP Load Balancer.
 This example could easily be expanded upon.

 When you create a **Service Policy** it intrinsically contains a **default deny**.
 Therefore, our Service Policy will actually be a definition of what is allowed.